jdominguez2796/Configure-AD/README.md

 - Step 4: Create a user in the admins OU.
 - Step 5: Add the user to the domain admins group to make the user a domain admin.
 - Step 6: Join Client-1 to the "mydomain.com" domain.
+- Step 7: Enable Remote Desktop (RDP) for Domain_Users group on Client-1.
+- Step 8: On DC-1, create a new user in the Employees OU and attempt to login to Client-1 with this new user.

 <h2>Deployment and Configuration Steps</h2>